jskoetsier/sebguru/README.md

 ## Privacy & Security

 When using local LLMs, your code never leaves your machine.
-Cloud mode requires a SebGuru API key and sends code to SebGuru's secure processing servers.
+Cloud mode requires an API key and sends code to the configured API endpoint for processing.

 ## Requirements

 - VS Code 1.80.0+
 - For local mode: A running LLM server
-- For cloud mode: SebGuru API key
+- For cloud mode: API key for your chosen service

 ## Learn More

-Visit [sebguru.ai](https://sebguru.ai) for documentation, API keys, and community resources.
+Visit the GitHub repository for documentation, examples, and community resources.